 I looked around the cabin like any curious passenger.
 Once the trip started, I would be noticeable if I looked to the front too often.
 During this part of the trip, I had to be very careful to remain inconspicuous.
 If my pretending to be Uncle Matt looked phony, I would be under more suspicion for having tried it.
 Fortunately, it was natural for the dad to be talking to the kids, turned away from me.
 As we left the sub, I would make a point of engaging him again, something easy like, “Quite a trip, wasn’t it?”

-The ocean was quiet between the surface fish and the coral reef, so I had a chance to think about other possible targets.
+The descent was smooth and quiet—the passengers were watching for fish—so I had a chance to think about other possible targets.